trinistr/playlistfs/README.md

 If you have a compiled binary, and your system has separate development packages, those aren't needed to just run `playlistfs`.

-For example, on Ubuntu it is enough to install `libfuse2t64` and `libglib2.0-0t64`.
+For example, on Ubuntu it is enough to install `libfuse3-3` and `libglib2.0-0t64`.

+> [!NOTE]
+> Check all options with `playlistfs --help-all`.
+Options that are passed along to FUSE are not shown with plain `--help`.

 ### Playlist files